-In laymen’s terms, what this means is, depending on how many payments and how much of your burial insurance with partial waiting period you made it through directly effects how much money you get.
+In laymen's terms, what this means is, depending on how many payments and how much of your burial insurance with partial waiting period you made it through directly affects how much money you get.

 Most commonly, an insurer is willing to pay approximately 30%-40% of your death package if you pass away within the first 12 months.
 They often pay between 70%-80% if your death occurs between 13-24 months.

-It is only after the completed two calendar years that the insurers are willing to pay the 100% to your family.
+It is only after the completed two calendar years that the insurers are willing to pay 100% to your family.

 Even if you are 100% healthy: accidents still happen.
 This is why one must be cautious when choosing plans with insurance waiting periods.